 A family option may also be added.
 This option adds an additional amount of $125,000 to the payout on the death of the insured’s spouse, as well as a payout of $5,000 on the death of the insured’s children on Plan A. If the family option is chosen for Plan B, it will pay out $75,000 in benefits on the death of a spouse, and a benefit of $5,000 on the accidental death of any of the insured’s children.

-Today, the cost of the average funeral in the United States can exceed $10,000 in many areas.
-This is especially the case when factoring in the added expense of one’s headstone, burial plot, transportation, flowers, and obituary notices.
-Unfortunately, many families and loved ones just simply do not have that amount of money that is readily available for paying out final expenses.
+The average cost of a funeral in the United States can exceed $10,000 in many areas.
+This includes factoring in the added expense of one’s headstone, burial plot, transportation, flowers, and obituary notices.
+Unfortunately, many families and loved ones don’t have that amount of money that is readily available for paying out final expenses.
 This is why having a final expense life insurance policy can be extremely helpful.
 In fact, in many cases, it has been said that having final expense insurance is like giving your loved ones one last gift.

 This type of insurance policy can essentially save loved ones from having to withdraw funds from their savings or from having to sell precious assets in order to come up with the needed funds for burying a decedent.

-Final expense life insurance is typically purchased by those who are between the ages of 50 and 80.
+People between the ages of 50-80 are most likely to purchase final expense life insurance.
 And, the death benefit amounts are generally in the range of $5,000 to $50,000.
 Qualifying for final expense life insurance is often not difficult.

 Transamerica offers three final expense life insurance policies.
 These are the: